-Experiential therapies are a hallmark of Rogers Memorial Hospital’s residential and inpatient programs.
+Experiential therapies are a hallmark of Rogers Behavioral Health’s residential and inpatient programs.
 Our patients not only work with master’s prepared clinicians and board-certified physicians, they also work with highly trained experiential therapists who facilitate treatment not just through talk, but also through non-verbal means of expression.

 Tina Szada, ATR-BC, an art therapist at Rogers’ residential Eating Disorder Center in Oconomowoc, recently participated in a mannequin art competition that illustrates the power of a non-verbal treatment experience.

 The “Imagine Me… Beyond What You See” contest was designed to promote healthy awareness and acceptance of body image.
 The event is part of the International Association of Eating Disorders Professionals (IAEDP)(link is external) annual conference, which wrapped up in late March.
 Iaedp invited national art therapists from treatment centers and private practice, students and the public to artistically create mannequins that reflect their perception of beauty and body image.

 We are excited to share our creation, “Bella” with you here.